Making the Most of the Career Fair

 Strategize Your Approach: Check out the list of employers (available on the career fair page here) who will be attending the next career fair.
 Rank the ones you're interested in speaking with, in order of importance.

 Research: How honestly and confidently could you answer the question, "Why do you want to work for this organization?"
 Prepare yourself by visiting the websites of each employer on your list.
 Review their history, press releases, rankings, mission/values statements, and jobs/career pages.
-Check out our online resources to help you research companies/organizations.

 Practice, Practice, Practice: How comfortable are you introducing yourself to a complete stranger and sharing your career goals?
 Prepare a two minute personal "elevator speech" to help you succinctly communicate: * Why you're interested in each organization * How your skills and experience directly relate to their specific needs * One or two brief stories that highlight some relevant accomplishments * A few questions that you want to ask about the position and/or company